reueljohnk/containux/README.md

 ### Building the system

 Archlinux by default comes with a very minimal ISO.
 It is not a typical linux system in that it does not have any pre-installed applications by default.
 This gives the user flexibility to only install the packages that are needed and build a very customizeable system.
-The two install scripts in the `install/` directory do precisecely that.
+The two install scripts in the `install/` directory do precisely that.
 It does the following things

 * Sets an english locale
 * Configure the system clock